Skip to main content

 1. Standard fees.
 It is common to see all of these charges listed on your landline phone bill.
 All landline consumers can expect to pay these fees.
 State or federal law may require these fees.

-• Monthly service fee – This is your fee for basic landline service.
-The amount charged for this fee should be the same on each bill unless your contract changes.
+• Monthly service – This is your fee for basic landline service.
+The amount charged should be the same on each bill unless your contract changes.
 Other fees, such as the ones listed below, may be included in your monthly service fee.

-• Universal Service fee – This fee contributes to the Universal Service Fund.
-USF provides phone service to rural areas and areas where the cost of phone service is expensive.
+• Universal Service – This fee contributes to the Universal Service Fund (USF).
+The USF provides phone service to rural areas and areas where the cost of phone service is expensive.
 USF programs help ensure Ohioans have access to affordable telecommunications services, like internet and basic phone services.

-• 911 emergency service fee – Providers add this fee to your monthly service fee to pay for local emergency services, such as police, fire, and rescue systems.
+• 911 emergency service – This pays for local emergency services, such as police, fire, and rescue systems.

 2. Providers’ fees.
-These fees may be charged by your provider and vary between providers.
-These fees are charged in addition to your standard service fees.
+These fees may be charged by your provider and may vary depending on your provider.
+They are charged in addition to your standard service fees.

-• Administrative fee – Providers assess a fee to cover the costs of providing service.
-For details on what this fee covers for your phone service, contact your provider.
+• Administrative – Providers assess a fee to cover the costs of providing service.
+For details on what this charge covers for your phone service, contact your provider.

-• Directory assistance fee – Providers may assess this fee if you use 411 or directory assistance services.
+• Directory Assistance – Providers may assess this fee if you use 411 or directory assistance services.

-• Late fee – Providers may assess an additional fee if you do not pay your bill on time.
+• Late fees – Providers may assess additional charges if you do not pay your bill on time.

-• Operator-assisted calls fee – Providers may assess this fee if you use operator services.
+• Operator-Assisted calls – Providers may assess this fee if you use operator services.

 3. Consumer opt-in charges.
 These fees are charged to consumers that choose to use these services.

-• Expanded area service fee – Expanded area service expands your local calling area into a service area which would otherwise be long-distance.
+• Expanded Area Service – Expanded area service expands your local calling area into a service area which would otherwise be long-distance.
 This flat fee is assessed for calls made in the expanded local area.
 Providers assess this fee instead of charging you long distance fees or charging consumers on a per-minute basis.
 The size of the local calling area varies between providers.

-• Feature charges – Your provider can impose additional charges for optional features, including caller ID, three-way calling, and call waiting.
-Opt-out of these services if you do not want to pay for them.
+• Feature charges – Your provider can impose additional charges for optional features, including Caller ID, three-way calling, and call waiting.
+You can opt-out of these services if you do not want to pay for them.

-• Inside-wiring maintenance plans – You will pay an additional charge if you enroll in your provider’s inside-wiring maintenance plan.
+• Inside-wiring maintenance plans – These are utility line warranties.
+You will pay an additional charge if you enroll in your provider’s inside-wiring maintenance plan.
 These plans insure you against wiring problems, such as broken wires or loose jacks.
+Learn more about utility line warranties at https://www.occ.ohio.gov/factsheet/utility-line-warranties

-For questions regarding charges, including charges not defined on this fact sheet, contact your provider.
+For questions regarding charges, including charges not defined here, contact your provider.
 Your bill should list a toll-free number you can call if you have questions or concerns regarding your billing charges.

-If you understand the charges on your bill, you can be better prepared to recognize scams.
-Some consumers have reported that scammers had switched their provider without their permission in a scam known as “slamming.”
-Unauthorized charges are sometimes added on to long, confusing bills in a scam known as “cramming.”
+If you understand the charges on your bill, you are better prepared to recognize scams.
+Some consumers have reported that scammers had switched their provider without their permission, also known as “slamming.”
+Unauthorized charges are sometimes added on to long, confusing bills, also known as “cramming.”
 If you don’t recognize the companies or charges on your bill, you may be paying for services you didn’t authorize.
-The OCC offers more information about billing scams on our fact sheet, “How to Avoid Utility-Related Scams and Fraud.”
+The OCC offers more information about slamming and cramming on our fact sheet, “How to Avoid Utility-Related Scams and Fraud.”

 Paying your bill

-Pay your bill as soon as possible to avoid paying late fees or missing a payment.
+Pay your bill as soon as possible to avoid missing a payment and paying late fees.
 Providers accept payment in a variety of ways.
-Some payment methods come with an additional charge, known as a “cost of convenience.”
+Some payment methods come with an additional charge, that are a cost of convenience.
 Ask if your method of payment charges an additional fee.
 You should also be aware that not all payment methods will post your payment in a timely manner.
-Before you pay, know if your method will post your payment before the bill due date.
-The OCC offers more information regarding bill payment options on our fact sheet, “The Cost of Convenience: Paying Your Utility Bills.”
+Before you pay, know if your chosen method will post your payment before the bill due date.

-Your phone bill must identify the charges you must pay to keep basic service.
-If you receive a disconnection notice or if your provider disconnects your service for nonpayment, you should contact your provider to see if they offer payment plans or assistance programs.
+Your phone bill must identify the charges you need to pay to keep basic service.
+If you receive a disconnection notice or if your provider disconnects your service for nonpayment, contact your provider to see if they offer payment plans or assistance programs.
 Providers may also offer Lifeline programs, which provide financial assistance for phone service.
-Apply for payment assistance or learn more from your provider.
+Learn more at https://www.occ.ohio.gov/factsheet/telephone-lifeline-programs-ohio Contact your provider to learn more or apply for payment assistance.

 Filing a complaint

 Contact your provider if you have a question or want to dispute a charge.
-OCC is currently assisting consumers with complaints about basic wireline phone service.
-Please contact OCC at occ@occ.ohio.gov or 1‐877‐742‐5622.
 You can also file an informal complaint with the PUCO’s online complaint form.
-Find the PUCO’s complaint form on its website, www.puco.ohio.gov.
+Use the PUCO’s complaint form on its website at www.puco.ohio.gov.
 You can also contact the PUCO with questions or complaints toll-free at 1-800-686-7826, or write to them:

 Public Utilities Commission of Ohio